ConeDragon/docs/building/tracks/new/select-testing-framework.md

 # Select testing framework

-All of the exercises are based on providing a failing test suite for people to run and make pass, so we need to pick a testing framework.
+All of the exercises are based on providing a failing test suite for people to run and pass, so we need to pick a testing framework.
 If there are multiple testing frameworks available, we will need to figure out which one is the best fit.

 ## Considerations